ausshir/ausshir.github.io/_posts/2015-12-30-markdown-cheatsheet-demo.md

 ---
 layout: post
-title: "Markdown Cheatsheet Demo"
+title: Markdown Cheatsheet Demo
 comments: true
-description: "Markdown Cheatsheet Demo..."
+description: Markdown Cheatsheet Demo...
-keywords: "markdown, typography components, dummy content"
+keywords: 'markdown, typography components, dummy content'
+published: false
 ---

 > This is Markdown Cheatsheet Demo for **Thinkspace**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.